You’re a devoted dog owner, and you spend some time outside with your dog when you can – but is it enough?

 Young puppies, while they can be hyper when they’re awake, don’t always need much exercise.
 Just a few minutes of playtime, and they’re ready for yet another nap.

 Large breed puppies can suffer from early joint damage if their workouts are too strenuous.
 Wait until after your dog is a year old, after bone growth plates have closed, before going on big hikes and long runs.

 Your dog’s need for exercise peaks between 1.5 and 4 years of age.
 Young, healthy dogs need a variety of types of exercise, including running, walking, tugging, and free play.

 As your dog gets older, regular exercise can prevent obesity and arthritis.
 Avoid rough play like tug-o-war for older dogs that are beginning to show their age.
 Short, frequent walks are a good choice.

 It can be tough to consistently provide enough opportunities for exercise for your dog.
 You might feel more energized some weeks, or may not have enough time to go on walks every day due to your schedule.
 Try these fun dog games for creative ways to tire out your pup.

 If your dog is not getting enough exercise, they may start to put on too much weight.
 Your dog might have accidents indoors if they’re not getting enough walks.
 They may even show signs of boredom, chewing up rugs and walls, and they may be more excitable and hard to control.

-If you’re in Westminster, Maryland, Ready Pet Go can provide walks and pet care to help keep your dog healthy and happy.
+If you’re in Silver Spring, Takoma Park, or DC, Ready Pet Go can provide walks and pet care to help keep your dog healthy and happy.

 Schedule a Meet & Greet today – we look forward to getting to know you and your family.